vanadium-archive/js/README.md

 ## Building and testing

-GNU Make is used to build and test [Vanadium].
+GNU Make is used to build and test Vanadium.

 Build everything: